Speaking & School Visits

 Media literacy is foundational for modern democracy.

+As media literacy becomes a curriculum requirement, we have an opportunity to engage students in the nuances of media literacy and contemporary journalism.
 In this interactive program, we’ll discuss and practice how to read, watch, and listen to modern media— and why it might be harder than students think!
 Media literacy is not just about how to spot fake news, but also how to understand context around news stories and analyze them for the most true version.
 We’ll use examples of fairy tales to show how “common wisdom” sometimes isn’t right (for older students, we’ll ask whether Sleeping Beauty is cute or actually problematic!), and talk through what questions we can ask ourselves when confronted with a new piece of media.
-This presentation aligns with media literacy common core standards.

 Media Literacy: Empowering Democracy through Critical Thinking

-Using Muhammad Najem, War Reporter as a guide, I’ll walk students through the process of writing a graphic novel.
+Using Muhammad Najem, War Reporter and Renegade Girls as a guide, I’ll walk students through the process of writing a graphic novel.
 Yes, writing!
 You might think of graphic novels as primarily art-based, but words bring these stories to life.
 I’ll show students the evolution of the graphic novel “script” from edits to sketches, inks, and colors.
-By the end of our workshop, students will have created the first page of their own graphic novel and have an opportunity to share with the group and get my feedback.
+By the end of our workshop, students will have created a full four-panel comic from beginning to end, and have an opportunity to share with the group and get my feedback.

 Inside the Wonderful World of Graphic Novels